silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 **Domain**

 Domain name for the cluster, e.g., `cluster.example.com`.
 The domain name is used for ingress configuration.
+If you don't have a DNS-enabled domain available, you may use a .nip.io domain with your IP address.
+Example: `<master-node-ip-address>.nip.io`.

 **Use cert manager**